viniciusvdias/personal-page/content/home/about.md

 ### About Me

-I am a master's student in the Computer Science Department (DCC) at Federal University of Minas Gerais (UFMG), Brazil.
-Before that I received my B.Sc. in Computer Science from Federal University of Uberlândia (UFU), Brazil.
+I am a Ph.D. candidate in the Computer Science Department (DCC) at Federal University of Minas Gerais (UFMG), Brazil.
+Before that I received my M.Sc. at the same institution.
+And before that I received my B.Sc. in
+Computer Science from Federal University of Uberlândia (UFU), Brazil.

 Broadly, I am interested in research problems concerning systems'